-The current flag of Afghanistan has been used since 2004 when the Taliban regime was removed.
-Since gaining the independence in 1919, the flag has undergone many changes in relation to political events.
-The current form of the flag is inspired by the flag that was used during the monarchy and differs only in the national emblem in the middle of the flag.
+The National Flag of Afghanistan Was Officially Adopted on January 4, 2004.
+When the Taliban regime was removed.
+Since gaining independence in 1919, The Flag of Afghanistan has undergone many changes in relation to political events.
+The Present Flag is inspired by the flag that was used during the monarchy and differs only in the national emblem in the middle of the flag.

-Currently, it consists of a vertical tricolor of black, red, and green and national emblem in the middle of the red stripe.
-The colors could be interpreted as follows: black represents the former Abbasid caliphate, red royal dignity, and green is the traditional color of Islam.
-The yellow national emblem consists of a mihrab (a niche in a mosque) and minbar (pulpit) placed in a wreath bearing an inscription “God is great”
+Currently, Flag of Afghanistan consists of a vertical tricolor of black, red, and green and national emblem in the middle of the red stripe.
+The colors could be represented as follows: Black represents the former Abbasid caliphate.
+The Red Color Represent royal dignity, and Green is the traditional color of Islam.
+Flag of Afghanistan has Yellow national emblem consists of a mihrab (a niche in a mosque) and minbar (pulpit) placed in a wreath bearing an inscription “God is great”.

 Afghanistan has had a troubled history.
 This is shown by the no less than 14 distinct national ﬂags it has used in the 20th and 21st centuries.
 With the election of a democratic government in 2004, the present Flag of Afghanistan was adopted.
 Black, red, and green have been traditional in most Afghan ﬂags.
 Black is from the ﬁrst recognized Afghan ﬂag; red is for bravery, and green for Islam.
 The white emblem in the center is the state coat of arms.
 This too is a traditional design.